Pajko97/pc-build/planning.md

 # Fetching the parts
 - Main idea was to use already existing API for getting PC parts.
 That API would be called on a time basis and fetch the latest parts.
 Since most of the API's available ( read only one hehe ) have outdated components database, i decided to go the web scraping route.
-The website that i am scraping is "pcpartspicker.com" which has biggest database of components that i know of that is update regularly.
-Still did not decide on the specific tool i will use.
+The website that I am scraping is "pcpartspicker.com" which has biggest database of components that I know of that is update regularly.
+Still did not decide on the specific tool I will use.

 # Recommendation system